jest-community/vscode-jest/README.md

     }
     ```

   - Only run tests in the test file when the test file itself changed.
-It will not run all tests for the workspace upon start up, nor triggering any test run when the source file changed.
+It will not run all tests for the workspace upon start up, not triggering any test run when the source file changed.
     ``` json
     "jest.autoRun": {
        "watch": false,